 In addition, making a balloon payment may leave us with insufficient cash to pay the distributions that are required to maintain our qualification as a REIT.
-At December 31, 2018, excluding our model homes business, we have no loans that require balloon payment in 2019.
-The model homes business pays off its mortgage loans out of proceeds from the sale of homes.
-Any deficiency in the sale proceeds would have to be paid out of existing cash, diminishing the amount available for dividends.
+At December 31, 2019, excluding our model homes business, we have three loans that require a balloon payment in 2020.
+The model homes division pays off the balance of its mortgages using proceeds from the sale of the underlying homes.
+Any deficiency in the sale proceeds would have to be paid from existing cash, reducing the amount available for dividends.